IATA-Cargo/ONE-Record/working_draft/API/docs/logistics-objects.md

 - After a ChangeRequest is accepted, other PENDING ChangeRequests that affect the same revision MUST be rejected.
 - The PATCH operation MUST NOT be used to create logistics objects; only linking to an existing object is allowed in a ChangeReuqest.
 - The ONE Record server MUST check that the referenced logistics object URI in operations#s matches the referenced logistics object URI in the affectedLogisticsObject property and matches the URI/endpoint used for the PATCH request.
-- The ONE Record Server MUST replace potential bNodes with generated embeddedObjectIds if `datatype` is an IRI of the ONE Record Cargo ontology, but does not describe a data class that inherits from LogisticsObject.
+- If `datatype` in `OperationObject` is an IRI of the ONE Record cargo ontology and is not a data class that inherits from LogisticsObject, then the ONE Record Server MUST generate an embeddedObjectIds for the object in the `value` property of `OperationObject`

 The ChangeRequest is a data class of the [ONE Record API ontology](assets/ONE-Record-API-Ontology.ttl).
 The properties and relationships to other data classes in visualized in the following class diagram.